JosephHalter/bubble/README.md

 Without Sinatra
 ---------------

-If you don't need any additional route you can also skip Sinatra to use Rack directly:
+If you don't need any additional route you can also skip Sinatra and use Rack directly:

     class Api < Bubble::Rack
       resource :number